Transport in Sydney in the 2010s: Transport for NSW

 Transport for NSW is a statutory authority of the New South Wales Government that manages transport services in the state.
 It was established on 1 November 2011.
 The authority was a separate entity from the New South Wales Department of Transport.
 The authority subsumed the Transport Construction Authority and the Country Rail Infrastructure Authority, and plans and coordinates the functions of RailCorp, the State Transit Authority and Roads & Maritime Services.

 Transport for NSW took over the management of most train, bus, ferry and light rail services in New South Wales, which had previously been managed by the operators of the services.
 The authority now manages the route design, timetabling and branding of these services and also provides passenger information via printed material, a telephone service and a website.
 Operation of the services is contracted out to a mixture of other government-owned organisations and private enterprise.

 The organisation worked to provide more unified branding of public transport services.
 A new series of logos, dubbed "the hop", was introduced.
 New mode icons for trains, buses, ferries and light rail were also introduced.
 Train, ferry and light rail services were given line numbers (T1-T7 for trains, F1-F7 for ferries and L1 for light rail).
 The icon for metro was also introduced when the metro opened to service in May 2019.

 Since absorbing Roads & Maritime Services in December 2019 (see below), it is also responsible for building and maintaining road infrastructure, managing the day-to-day compliance and safety for roads and waterways, and vehicle and license registrations.

-Roads & Maritime Services
+Roads and Maritime Services

 As part of the 2011 reforms that established Transport for NSW, Roads & Maritime Services (RMS) was created as a new agency of the New South Wales Government.
 It was responsible for building and maintaining road infrastructure and managing the day-to-day compliance and safety for roads and waterways.
 It was formed from a merger of the Roads & Traffic Authority and NSW Maritime.
 Planning responsibilities were transferred to Transport for NSW.

 On 1 December 2019, RMS was dissolved and all its functions were merged into Transport for NSW.